 - A. If an ineligible player is used for either one (1) at bat or one (1) defensive out, the game will be forfeited by the team in violation.
 The head coach will be suspended for two (2) games.
 A second infraction by the same team/coach will result in the coach's suspension for the rest of that season.
 If a third infraction occurs the board will reserve the right to suspend all league activities for the entire team for the current season as well as future seasons. - B. A complete roster of players including name, date of birth, grade and uniform # will be submitted to the website administrator, in the format specified by the website administrator, at least one week prior to the start of the regular season.
 Rosters that include charter, private, or homeschooled players must identify those players, list their address on the roster form, and retain proof of residency (e.g. a utility bill).
 The league will not ask for proof of residency unless a player's eligibility is challenged. - C. New players may be added to rosters for a period of 14 days after the first regularly scheduled game of the season.
 A team that wishes to add a new player must submit an updated roster to the website administrator.
 New players become eligible to play immediately following the submission of the updated roster to the website administrator.
-The website administrator will confirm the date/time of submission of updated rosters to anyone who inquires. - D. Players listed on a school's WCCBL Varsity roster are not permitted to play for the school's WCCBL JV team. - E. If a varsity team is unable to field 9 players to start a game, the varsity team may temporarily "call up" 7th graders from the JV team in order to field a team of no more than 10 players to play the game.
+The website administrator will confirm the date/time of submission of updated rosters to anyone who inquires. - D. Players listed on a school's WCCBL Varsity roster are not permitted to play for the school's WCCBL JV team. - E. If a varsity team has less than 10 players to start a game, the varsity team may temporarily "call up" 7th graders from the JV team in order to field a team of no more than 10 players to play the game.
+6th graders are not eligible to be called up to a varsity game.
 The varsity team may not call up any more players than the number needed to field a team of 10 players.
-The coach must inform the opposing coach of the names of any JV players that were called up for the game.
-JV players called up to a varsity team are not eligible to pitch in a varsity game.
+JV players called up to a varsity game.
+The coach must inform the opposing coach of the names/numbers of any JV players that were called up for the game.